-Police officer's statement to defendant at the scene of the arrest that "pending outcome of breath test, defendant would be detained" did not render defendant's submission to breath test coerced, where officer did not make any statements about consequences of refusal to take test beyond those listed in statute, and he did not warn defendant that dire consequences would follow if he refused to take breath test.
+The police officer's statement to the defendant at the scene of the arrest that "pending outcome of breath test, the defendant would be detained" did not render the defendant's submission to breath test coerced, where the officer did not make any statements about consequences of refusal to take test beyond those listed in statute, and he did not warn the defendant that dire consequences would follow if he refused to take breath test.

 Urquhart v.
 State, 128 S.W.3d 701 (Tex.
 App.-El Paso 2003, pet. ref'd).

-Statement by officer to defendant that if he passed the breath test he would be released was alleged to be coercive and should result in suppression of his breath test results.
+Statement by the officer to the defendant that if he passed the breath test, he would be released was alleged to be coercive and should result in suppression of his breath test results.
 Court found that there was no causal connection between the statement and the decision to give a breath sample.